Small Business Press Release Guide

 3. Target your information

-Know what your media audience is looking for, then tailor and target your information to suit their requirements, e.g., the local media will always look for the local angle, so it’s best to use this as your opener.
+Know what your media audience is looking for, then tailor and target your information to suit their requirements, e.g., a local newspaper will always look for the local angle, so it’s best to use this as your opener.
 Besides, trade media will look for the most relevant ‘hook’ for their audience.
 This may mean you have three different versions of the same press release, but it will help you to secure a wider range of coverage.

-5. Include hard numbers
+4. Include hard numbers

 It’s easy to fill up a page with a creative, colourful narrative.
 Leave the artistry to the writers – pack your press release with hard numbers that support the significance of your product or announcement.
 If you’re claiming a trend, you need proof to back it up.
 Quantify your argument, and it will become much more compelling.

-6. Make it grammatically flawless
+5. Make it grammatically flawless

 Proofread your press release – and ensure two other people proofread it as well – before sending it out.
 Even a single mistake can dissuade a reporter from taking you seriously.
 Maybe ask someone else to read through it and check it one last time.

-7. Include quotes whenever possible
+6. Include quotes whenever possible

 Including a good quote from someone in the company or close to the product/event can give a human element to the press release, as well as being a source of information in its own right.
 Including a third-party quote of endorsement can also help add a layer of credibility to the information you prepare, e.g. a customer, an MSP, or an industry body.

-8. Include your contact information
+7. Include your contact information

 A common oversight that can render a press release ineffectual is the lack of contact information for reporters to follow up with.
 Whether you or someone else at the company is the point of contact, do not forget to include an email address and phone number on the release.

-9. One page is best, and two is the maximum
+8. One page is best, and two is the maximum

 As with most good writing, shorter is usually better.
 Limit yourself to one page (usually 300-400 words), though a two-page press release is acceptable.
 If yours is longer than that, you’ve probably got unnecessary waffle that doesn’t add anything to your story.
-This will also force you to condense your most salient information into a more readable document – something journalists are always looking for.
+This will also force you to condense your most pertinent information into a more readable document – something journalists are always looking for.

 Don’t make writers search for information